Skip to content

 Before you check out the ways to open PowerShell, do not forget to head over to my article describing 18 ways to open the Command Prompt in Windows 10.

 Windows has a Power User Menu with advanced options.
-You can easily open PowerShell normally or as an administrator from here.
+You can easily launch PowerShell normally or as an administrator from here.
 There are 2 easy ways to access the Power User Menu in Windows.

 1. Right-click the Start menu or Windows icon at the bottom left corner of your computer’s screen.

-2. Press Windows + X keyboard shortcut.
+2. Press the Windows + X keyboard shortcut.

 windows power user menu